 Margaret Kelly (1910-2004) was born in Dublin and was immediately given up for adoption.
-She never knew either of her parents and grew up with one Mary Murphy, a spinster, who then moved to Liverpool.
-There a doctor suggested Margaret go to dance lessons in order to strengthen her weak legs.
-In no time her great talent was dicovered.
+She never knew either of her birth parents and grew up with one Mary Murphy, a spinster, who then moved to Liverpool.
+There, a doctor suggested Margaret go to dance lessons in order to strengthen her weak legs.
+In no time her great talent was discovered.

 She was only 15 when she performed at the Scala in Berlin, where she lived till she was 19 and then moved to Paris.

 Folies Bergere (literally translated “silliness of a shepherdess” – so odd ! )